Understanding Average ACT Test Score And How ACT Scoring Works

 Average ACT Score by College, University, & School

 Colleges use the ACT test results as a benchmark to accept new students.
-Most Universities have a minimum acceptable score that students much achieve in order to get accepted into college.
+Most Universities have a minimum acceptable score that students must achieve in order to get accepted into college.

 These requirements differ from school to school and state by state, so it’s important to look at public universities and private colleges separately.